Ultrafast artificial intelligence: Machine learning with atomic-scale quantum systems

-Once the optimal program pulse is known, the digit-recognition code runs on a femtosecond time scale, which is much faster than the processing time in any classical or quantum computer.
-The ultrafast time evolution excludes environment-induced decoherence and makes the proposed scheme robust.
-We note that replacing the atom by a larger quantum system, such as a complex molecule, will increase the size of the Hilbert space enormously, while the ultrafast time scale is retained.
+In summary, we have introduced a novel concept of optically programmable learning using quantum states for classification.
+As a proof of principle, the concept was applied to hand-written digit recognition, implemented with a few-level model of an atom and a straightforward encoding of input/data and program/code by spectral phase functions of two orthogonally polarized femtosecond optical laser fields.
+Once the optimal program pulse is known, the digit recognition code runs on the femtosecond time scale, which is much faster than the processing time of any classical or quantum computer.
+The ultrafast time evolution minimizes the influence of environment-induced decoherence and makes the proposed scheme robust.
+We note that replacing the atom by a larger quantum system, such as a complex molecule, enormously increases the size of the Hilbert space while preserving the ultrafast time scale. \revisedtext{ We have chosen the digit-recognition task as it is routinely used in conventional machine learning and we run it on a simple quantum system for which the TDSE can be solved numerically.
+For more complex tasks implemented on larger systems, the numerical solution of the TDSE becomes prohibitive so that the actual experiment becomes the method of choice. }